DevExpress-Examples/spreadsheet-document-api-examples-part2/Readme.md

 -	Outline worksheet data automatically
 -	Create subtotals for a cell range
 -	Insert a picture into a worksheet and modify an embedded picture
--	Protect and unprotect a workbook and worksheet
+-	Protect and unprotect a workbook or a worksheet
 -	Protect specific worksheet ranges
 -	Sort data in a range
 -	Manage tables and table styles